AP source: Biden to ban Russian planes from US airspace

 On Sunday, the European Union and Canada announced they were closing their airspace to Russian airlines and private planes owned by wealthy Russians.

-Russia’s largest airline, Aeroflot, on Monday said that it suspended flights to New York, Washington, Miami and Los Angeles through Wednesday because of Canada’s decision.
+The Canadian ban led Russia’s largest airline, Aeroflot, on Monday to say that it had suspended flights to New York, Washington, Miami and Los Angeles through Wednesday.

+The U.S. ban raises the possibility that Russia could respond by prohibiting U.S. flights over its territory, which would make for longer and more costly flights, especially for cargo carriers.
+FedEx and UPS both fly over Russia, although they announced this weekend that they were suspending deliveries to that country.

+No U.S. airlines fly to Russia, though a few flights to India pass through Russian airspace.
+American Airlines routes its lone flight between Delhi and New York to avoid Russian airspace, which adds miles to the trip and means that the flight often requires a refueling stop in Bangor, Maine, on westbound flights.

 Associated Press writers Daria Litvinova in Moscow and Frank Jordans in Berlin contributed to this report.